mikeizbicki/lab-goodreads2/README.md

 ```
 But this is inefficient because each of these commands loops over the dataset separately,
 and it's awkward to have to manually repeat all of these commands.
-**You don't need to run the commands above.
-The next paragraphs will introduce a more efficient method for getting the same answer.**

 It is more efficient to take advantage of `grep`'s regular expression ability to combine all of our search criteria into a single regex, and a single call to `grep`.
 We'll use regular expression [alternations](https://www.regular-expressions.info/alternation.html).